gaepdit/air-web/docs/Workflows/FCE-workflow.md

 # Full Compliance Evaluation (FCE) Workflow

-* A new FCE can be started from a Facility or an Inspection.
+* A new FCE can be entered from a Facility or an Inspection.
-* The FCE can be updated.
+* The FCE can be edited.
 * Saving an FCE updates the data exchange.
 * The FCE report can be printed.
-* An FCE can be deleted/undeleted *(not shown)*.
+* An FCE can be deleted/restored *(not shown)*.

 ```mermaid
 flowchart